A guide to Multi-Factor Authentication for when accessing University services such as your email account Staff iD, Oracle Finance and MyHub.

 5. After a few seconds, the notification will be approved.

 6. You're all set.
-However, before you go, it's worth addition additional sign in methods, so that you are not locked out of your account.
+However, before you go, it's worth adding additional sign in methods, so that you are not locked out of your account.
 These include your mobile phone number and office phone.

 To do this, visit Staff iD, | click on your initials / photo (top right) | View account | Security info